 To use the macro in a Confluence page:

-- Follow the instructions to insert a macro, then search for and select the Portfolio for Jira plan macro.
+- Follow the instructions to insert a macro, then search for and select the Advanced Roadmaps plan macro.

 Choose a height setting for the macro to display at on the page.